romankiss/R-IoT/Projects/2022/IoT-TTN-To-Azure/VirtualDevices/README.md

 <img width="451" alt="Connect" src="https://user-images.githubusercontent.com/30365471/219115730-02781382-eba7-4e46-acf8-08c500273a09.PNG">

-The following line shows a format parameters for inserting into the above textbox:
+The following line shows a format for parameters for inserting into the above textbox:

 <code><b>scopeId  deviceId  @PrimaryKey from SAS-IoT-Devices</b>  | modelId </code>